UK tip calculator

 Open the bill splitterUK tipping guide

-Tipping in the UK is optional, but it's a genuine way to show appreciation for good service.
-At sit-down restaurants, 10–12.5% is the standard — and many venues add a 12.5% service charge automatically, so always check your bill before leaving anything extra.
+10–12.5% is a common tip for good service at sit-down restaurants, though many people in the UK tip nothing at all — and that is perfectly acceptable.
+Many venues add a 12.5% service charge automatically, so always check your bill before leaving anything extra.
 If the service charge is already there, you're under no obligation to add more.

 At pubs, tipping for drinks at the bar is not expected — but if you're ordering food at a table, the same restaurant rules apply.
 For taxis, most people round up to the nearest pound or add a pound or two on longer journeys.
 At the hairdresser, 10% is a kind gesture, though by no means required.
 Hotel staff, delivery drivers, and removal companies all appreciate a tip but won't expect one.